Slunj: WWII

+SFRY

 The Cazin uprising of 1950, an armed anti-state rebellion of peasants, which mostly affected the Bosnian towns Cazin and Velika Kladuša, also affected Slunj to a lesser extent.
 All of the cities were a part of Communist Yugoslavia at the time.
 Peasants revolted against the forced collectivization and collective farms by the Yugoslav government on the farmers of its country.
 Following a drought in 1949, the peasants of Yugoslavia were unable to meet unrealistic quotas set by their government and were punished.
 The revolt that followed the drought resulted in the killings and persecution of those who organized the uprising, but also many innocent civilians.
 It was the only peasant rebellion in the history of Cold War Europe.

 In 1963, the Austrian writer Heimito von Doderer published the novel The Waterfalls of Slunj (Die Wasserfälle von Slunj) which features a climactic sequence set in this locality.
 During the 20th century scientific research studies were carried out in the Slunj area and particularly its Rastoke district.
 During the 19th century and at the beginning of the 20th century Rastoke has been the center of social life in this region.
 With the development of the electric mill and massive emigration after the Second World War the economic significance of the mills in Rastoke has declined drastically.